ChildOfAnAndroid/babyLLM/README.md

 Embed Layer
 - Converts babyLLMs input into tokens (LIBRARIAN)
 - Then converts those tokens into embeddings.
+- It also contains a positional encoding embedding, and an embedding for him to predict pixel colours from. (experimental addition to allow it to explore it's own 'interior state' via an RGB encoding)

 Neuron Layer
 - Outputs a single number for each input token, iterated by numNeurons
 - Each neuron has a dimension of 1024, meaning that it has 1024 numbers for each tensor neuron

 Parallel Neuron Layer
 - Outputs [seqLen, numNeurons]